 In June 2018, the UK officially opened negotiations on the access to the Government Procurement Agreement (GPA) in its own right.
-The GPA is an international agreement that governs the basic principles and fundamental rights and obligations that have to be observed when awarding public contracts in the territory of the GPA Contracting Parties.
+The GPA is an international agreement that governs the basic principles and fundamental rights and obligations that need to be observed when awarding public contracts in the territory of the GPA Contracting Parties.
 The Parties are obliged to ensure treatment for suppliers from other GPA Parties equal to the treatment they provide to domestic suppliers and cannot discriminate between suppliers from the GPA Contracting Parties.
-The UK proposed to take on commitments on the same level it now has as an EU member state, thus offering the highest possible market access that the GPA regime allows.
+The UK proposed to take on the same level of commitments it had as an EU member state, thus offering the highest possible market access that the GPA regime allows.

 Government Procurement Agreement (GPA)

 Notice to stakeholders on the withdrawal of the UK from the EU in the field of public procurement